cpn-io/cpn-js/cpn-ide-docs/docs/editor_view.md

 ![Screenshot](img/mouse-menu.png)

-The subpage has a mark, it looks as follows:
+The subpage has a blue mark, it looks as follows:

 ![Screenshot](img/subpage3.png)

+You can move this mark to any place of the workspace.

 To connect a subpage to other objects of the net, use arcs.